 Visit the Parliament Building

 As the most recognizable landmark in Budapest, the Parliament Building is even more stunning in person.
 It’s currently the largest building in the country as well as the seat of the National Assembly of Hungary.
 Completed in 1904, the gothic structure is one of the most popular tourist destinations in Hungary and stands as a beautiful symbol of Budapest.

-Fisherman’s Bastion is hands-down one of the most beautiful viewpoints in the city and should be on every traveler’s to-do-list for two days in Budapest.
+Fisherman’s Bastion is hands-down one of the most beautiful viewpoints in the city and should be on every traveler’s list of what to do in Budapest in 2 days.
 The terrace is filled with windows and stone arches and anywhere you look you’ll be greeted with a stunning view of the city.
 Fisherman’s Bastion is free to enter but the terrace is littered with tiny bars and restaurants all boasting the same magnificent view.
 Although a cocktail there will cost you at least 3x anywhere else in Budapest, it’s relaxing to have a cold drink and enjoy the views of the city below.

 Apparently forgetting how much I hate Ferris wheels…I decided to hop on the Budapest Eye and check-out the city views from above.
 Although the views were gorgeous, especially at night, they weren’t quite gorgeous enough for me to forget my fear of heights, a fear that became very apparent when my car stalled at the top for five full minutes.

 Do Some Shopping at the Central Market Hall